Opinion: Why is Johnny Depp still the face of Dior Sauvage?

 At a time when many celebrities scream ‘cancel culture!’ any time they’re criticised or called to account for their comments or behaviour, the team at Dior seem to recognise that controversy can drive sales

-“I acknowledge the fact I was the old craggy fogey and she was this beautiful creature,” said Johnny Depp during his three-day testimony at the $50 million defamation suit he’s brought against his ex-wife, Amber Heard.
+“I acknowledge the fact I was the old craggy fogey and she was this beautiful creature,” said Johnny Depp during his three-day testimony at the $50m defamation suit he’s brought against his ex-wife, Amber Heard.

 Why so modest, Johnny?
 The comment comes across as a touch disingenuous from a man who still carries the reputation for being one of the most beautiful men in Hollywood.
 After all, while Depp’s movie career many have hit the skids, he’s still earning millions for his film star looks and charisma in ads for Christian Dior’s Sauvage fragrance.